 - Learning a musical instrument like the xylophone or simply playing with one for fun will help develop motor skills, eye and hand coordination, and introduce musical ear training.

 🎵 Note: Ear training is developing the ability to identify the difference between tones and pitches in music and increasing your ability to duplicate and replay simple melodies and rhythms that you hear.
+These Bass Xylophones are popular in music education.

 4. Xylophones are a great first instrument for anyone